syl20bnr/spacemacs/DOCUMENTATION.md

 you can find it [here][themes-megapack].

 To install it, just add `themes-megapack` to your `~/.spacemacs`.
-You have now installed around 100 themes you are free to try with <kbd>SPC h t</kbd>
+You have now installed around 100 themes you are free to try with <kbd>SPC T h</kbd>
 (helm-themes).

 ## Managing private configuration layers